 High-dose IL-2 can cause severe side effects, such as low blood pressure, excess fluid in the lungs, kidney damage, heart attack, bleeding, chills, and fever.
 Patients may need to stay in the hospital for up to 10 days during treatment.
 However, some symptoms may be reversible.
 Only centers with expertise in high-dose IL-2 treatment for kidney cancer should recommend IL-2.
-High-dose IL-2 can cure a small percentage of patients with metastatic kidney cancer.
-Some centers use low-dose IL-2 because it has fewer side effects, although it is not as effective.
+High-dose IL-2 can cure a small percentage of people with metastatic kidney cancer.
+Some centers use low-dose IL-2 because it has fewer side effects, but it is not as effective.

-Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
-Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.

-A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
-A patient may receive 1 drug at a time or combinations of different drugs at the same time.
+A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
+A patient may receive 1 drug at a time or a combination of different drugs given at the same time.

 It is important to remember that transitional cell carcinoma, also called urothelial carcinoma, and Wilms tumor are much more likely to be successfully treated with chemotherapy.

 The side effects of chemotherapy depend on the individual and the dose used, but can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
-These side effects usually go away once treatment is finished.
+These side effects usually go away after treatment is finished.